Company Health Check Logo

 Think about how people are set up to thrive in the company - and to help the company thrive.

-• Do people have clear performance goals and progression / development routes, with regular performance reviews, education/learning support, and 121 meetings with managers?
+• Do people have clear performance goals and progression / development routes, with regular: performance reviews, education/learning support, 121 manager support; and adequate compensation - leading to reasonably low staff turnover?

 • Communications and Knowledge Management (7 of 8)